STAGE 1 DROUGHT RESTRICTIONS IN EFFECT

 We do have help for you!
 Check out the Water My Yard program (below) or schedule a free irrigation check, where our conservation staff come over to your home to provide watering advice.

-City of Round Rock has partnered with LCRA and Texas A&M AgriLife Extension to help answer those questions!
+The City has partnered with LCRA and Texas A&M AgriLife Extension to help answer those questions!
 The Water My Yard program will provide recommendations on how long to run irrigation systems efficiently, while maintaining healthy lawns.

-To register, visit WaterMyYard.org, enter your address, then sign up to create an account.
+To register, visit WaterMyYard.org.
 You will need to answer questions about your specific irrigation system and landscape.

 Are you a new homeowner in Round Rock*?
 Have an irrigation system for the first time?
 Confused by it all?